Pubs in Cork City

-In early 2016 our sister bar Cask opened their doors, located across the courtyard in yet another gorgeous renovated Victorian Building.
-This bar really stands out of the crowd when it comes to the Cork bar scene, with it's stunning interiors, unique cocktail menus and delicious food.
+In early 2016, our sister bar Cask threw open their doors.
+Located across our courtyard in yet another gorgeous renovated Victorian building, this bar really stands out from the crowd with its stunning interiors, unique and ever-changing cocktail menus and delicious food.

 8 Coburg Street, Cork